 If you plan to bring hermit crabs home from a beachside holiday, gather some spare shells before returning home.
 As discussed, hermit crabs appreciate a selection of shells.
 The more you have, the happier your hermit crabs will be.

-Stroll along the beach and pick up a range of shells, with different shapes and sizes.
+Stroll along the beach and pick up a range of shells of different shapes and sizes.
 Just be certain the shells are not already occupied.
 Wild hermit crabs can be shy.
 Follow these steps to confirm a shell is empty.

 - Stretch the skin of your dominant hand tightly

 - Pick up the shell and place it in your palm

 - Wait a few moments for a curious hermit crab to investigate what is happening

 - If you receive no reaction, blow gently inside the shell